orcodeep/CSAPP/labs/Attack/Readme.md

 Write both the addresses of buf[0] and touch2 to stack with buffer overflow

-It is important where the Stack Pointer `%rsp` ends up after a pop.
+But it is important where the Stack Pointer `%rsp` ends up after a pop.

-After ret executes, %rsp must end in 8.
+After ret executes and rip points at touch2, %rsp must end in 8.

 - This is the "Safe State" for the function to run.